Access on-premises resources using hybrid connections in Azure App Service

 The steps in this article assume that you are using the browser from the computer that will host the on-premises hybrid connection agent.

-Create a Website in the Azure Preview Portal
+Create a web app in the Azure Portal

-In the lower left corner of the Azure Preview Portal, click New, and then choose Website.
+In the lower left corner of the Azure Portal, click New > Web + Mobile > Website.

-On the Website blade, provide a name for your website, and then click Create.
+On the Web app blade, provide a URL > Create.

-After a few moments, the website is created and its website blade appears.
+After a few moments, the web app is created and its web app blade appears.
 The blade is a vertically scrollable dashboard that lets you manage your site.

 To verify the site is live, you can click the Browse icon to display the default page.

-Next, you will create a hybrid connection and a BizTalk service for the website.
+Next, you will create a hybrid connection and a BizTalk service for the web app.

 Create a Hybrid Connection and a BizTalk Service

-Back in the Preview Portal, scroll down the blade for your website and choose Hybrid connections.
+Scroll down the blade for your web app and choose Hybrid connections.